by-jp/www.byjp.me/content/bookmarks/neologisms.md

 > You set out to fix a broken image in your code, which leads to refactoring the image rendering function, which requires updating your npm packages, but first you need to plan this all out in Jira, and then install the latest version of Adobe Flash, and on and on in seemingly logical sequence until you find yourself in a zoo... shaving a yak.

 I love the origins of this phrase; a Ren and Stimpy cartoon where Ren (?) has to shave a yak to get fluff for his pillow so he can get some sleep 😁

----

-> #### Epistemic Peer
->
-> People who have demonstrated clear cognitive overlap with you.
-You trust their thinking enough that if they feel strongly about a topic you haven't researched, you're willing to defer to their judgement.
-If they disagree with you, you take it seriously.
-Even if you don't change your mind, you consider their viewpoint valid.
->
-> You earn epistemic peerhood by doing your research on topics you choose to write about, presenting compelling evidence, and making creative arguments that help reframe existing debates in more interesting ways.

-I love this concept!
-It feels like we’re missing it a lot on the web (see [the web’s missing communication faculty](/posts/webs-missing-communication-faculty/)), I fully intend to seek out and recognise people who can be my _epistemic peers_.

-(Though I think declaring who they are might be a security risk?)